top of page

 Denise St Marie, Timothy Walker, Timeanddesire, Canadian Artists

 Denise St Marie and Timothy Walker are Interdisciplinary Artists investigating the constructed nature of human perception through dialogical exchange.
-Their work experiments with text, print, new media, temporary public art, social practice art and art interventionism.
+Their work experiments with digitized drawing, text, print, new media, social practice, and temporary public art.
 Their process of making intersects post-conceptualism, iterative creation and thoughtful play.

 In 2018 Denise St Marie and Timothy Walker were both individually awarded a Canadian Governor General’s Gold Medal for their academic achievements at the University of Waterloo.